-There's a number of ways you can stimulate interest and excite course delegates.
+There's a number of ways you can generate interest and excite course delegates.
 At the heart of it is engagement, and the way this is achieved depends on various factors such as your type of clients, the industry you're in and the methods of training offered i.e. online, in-house or open courses.

 Disclaimer: Taster sessions are not suitable for all training organisations, and some training companies are justifiably hesitant in offering them.
 This post looks further into if you should be offering taster sessions as a marketing tool.

 Offering taster sessions or taster courses can be a great way to “get your foot in the door”, and can be an extremely effective method for appealing to customers and seizing their attention.

 A taster session provides the opportunity for you to introduce yourself and your training offering to potential clients.
 These can include either one to one sessions or include a number of potential customers at once.